ALLENDE123X/wholesaling/README.md

-# Streamlined Wholesaler Platform
+# Wholesale Lead Generator

 ## Overview
-The Streamlined Wholesaler Platform is a cutting-edge solution designed to help wholesalers optimize their lead generation process by seamlessly connecting them with prospective properties and buyers.
+The Wholesale Lead Generator is a cutting-edge solution designed to help wholesalers optimize their lead generation process by seamlessly connecting them with prospective properties and buyers.
 This platform leverages live online data and employs automation to streamline the calling process, making it efficient and hassle-free.

 ## Features
 1. Lead Generation Automation